How to Write an Article Critique

 This requires re-reading the article and answering the following questions:

-What are is your emotional reaction after reading the article?
+• What is your emotional reaction after reading the article?

 1. Introduction